blankochan/ShrimpleMapLoader/README.md

 Ports the Airframe Ultra Beta 2 and 3 maps to Airframe Ultra Beta 4

+# Known Issues

+* Corpses in StormDrain dont collide with the ground
+* Very Rarely the skybox in NightRide turns pure pink
+* Quarry's Water is pure white

 # Setup
 Youre going to need
 * A Copy of Beta 2 With Melonloader installed (for NightRide and Quarry)